Research Initiative ESF

 The coordinating body ESF provides the organisational and technical conditions for professional communication and collaboration between the funded projects in the area of "cause-related individual diagnosis and intervention for specific developmental disorders of scholastic skills" in the context of the initiative of the BMBF to promote empirical educational research.

-The coordination centre of the BMBF research focus „Development Disorders of Scholastic Skills“ (Entwicklungsstörungen schulischer Fertigkeiten - ESF) was implemented in april 2011 at the LMU Munich (Prof. Gerd Schulte-Körne) and at the DIPF in Frankfurt (Prof. Marcus Hasselhorn.
+The coordination center of the BMBF research focus „Development Disorders of Scholastic Skills“ (Entwicklungsstörungen schulischer Fertigkeiten - ESF) was implemented in april 2011 at the LMU Munich (Prof. Gerd Schulte-Körne) and at the DIPF in Frankfurt (Prof. Marcus Hasselhorn.

 The coordination center pursues five key goals